 Please be aware that sea fishing can be dangerous, and if possible, go with a friend or two (more fun anyway…).
 Let the landlubbers know where you’re going, and always check the tide times.

 Visit the British Sea Fishing website and the South West sea fishing forum to find out more.

 If you don’t fancy the DIY approach, there are fishing trips from the harbour in St Ives.
 Bluefin Charters have a range of fishing trip options, from the family-friendly mackerel fishing trip starting at £20, to chartering the boat plus the skipper for a day.
-The Dolly P offers fishing trips as well as pleasure trips to Seal Island and Godrevy Island.
-The mackerel fishing expeditions in the summer use traditional hand lines, ideal for new and young fishers.
+The Dolly P offers pleasure trips to Seal Island and Godrevy Island.
+The mackerel fishing expeditions on Bluefin in the summer use rods and reels, ideal for new and young fishers.